 - Oral: This method refers to the swallowing of a pill or edible and would usually take effect after 90 minutes or so.
 The oral method takes longer than usual because the capsule has to go through the several processes involved in the digestive system before the bloodstream absorbs it.

 The upside to oral administration is the effects last longer.
 Ideally, this type of consumption extends the CBD effects up to 6 hours or so .

 During a consult with a Cannabis Doctor, you’ll be prescribed with the CBD product that best responds to your condition.
-If you’re interested to learn more about becoming a medical cannabis patient, please click here.
+If you’re interested to learn more about speaking to a Medical Cannabis consultant, please click here.

 CanView does not endorse the use of Medicinal Cannabis without lawful prescription.
 Just like any Medicine, Medicinal Cannabis may have both positive and negative side effects on the user, and should only be prescribed to patients by a Health Professional with the authority and expertise to do so.
 The information provided by CanView is for informational and educational purposes, and is of a general nature.
 If you are interested in accessing Medicinal Cannabis please talk to your doctor and request a referral to a Medicinal Cannabis clinic.

 1. Zou, S and Kumar, U. 2018.
 Cannabinoid Receptors and the Endocannabinoid System: Signaling and Function in the Central Nervous System.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5877694/